CIPRI®'s Executive Educational Program on Cultural Sustainability

 Practical tools to help you understand and apply Cultural Sustainability principles in your activity

 Access to unique content and real-time consulting

-Perks of the Cultural Sustainability Academy 2021
+Benefits of the Cultural Sustainability Academy

-Membership of the CSA Alumni Network
+Automatic Membership of the CSA Alumni Network for life

 Graduation Certificate with hand-embroidered Cultural Sustainability Seal

-To access the Cultural Sustainability Academy (CSA) and book your Academy sessions on the Cultural Intellectual Property Rights Initiative® (CIPRI) Website you are required to sign-up on the Website (see the Log in feature on the upper right corner).
+To book your Academy sessions on the Cultural Intellectual Property Rights Initiative® (CIPRI) Website you are required to sign-up on the Website (see the Log in feature on the upper right corner).

 This means that you are agreeing to sign up for the CSA and be bound by these terms and conditions.